Minnesota Personal Injury Settlements

 Minnesota Car Accident Law

-In Minnesota, the statutory scheme for auto accident claims is a “no-fault” system, which requires all drivers to carry Personal Injury Protection (PIP) coverage as part of their auto insurance policy.
+In Minnesota, the statutory scheme for auto accident claims is a “no-fault” system.
+This system requires all drivers to carry Personal Injury Protection (PIP) coverage as part of their auto insurance policy.
 This coverage provides benefits for medical expenses, lost wages, and other costs regardless of who was at fault for the accident.

 But Minnesota law under Minn.
 Stat. § 65B.51, established an easy path to step outside of the no-fault system and bring a car accident lawsuit against the at-fault driver.
 In Minnesota, an injured person may pursue a liability claim if their medical expenses, lost wages, and other costs exceed a certain threshold.
 This threshold is currently set at $4,000 in economic damages (not pain and suffering), and the injury results in: